When we talk about sufism, this is the mystical branch of Islam, which professes an initiatory access to divine reality.

-Each stage of the ascent to God is a veil that must be crossed in order to reach a higher state, which will in turn be the veil of a higher state, and this until the supreme spiritual union, which abolishes all veils and all dualities between Man and God.
+Each stage of the ascent to God is a veil that must be crossed in order to access a higher state, which will in turn be the veil of a higher state, and this until the supreme spiritual union, which abolishes all veils and all dualities between Man and God.

 The Samâ ceremony reflects all these stages of the quest for God.

 The fall of the mantle gives way to an illusion.
 While the black mantle representing the carnal envelope is abandoned, it is the resurrection.

-It is necessary to have arms crossed over the chest, hands on shoulders, begin to turn slowly, on themselves and then spread the arms, the right hand turned towards the sky to reap the grace of God and the left hand turned towards the ground to dispense it towards men.
+It is necessary to have the arms crossed on the chest, hands on the shoulders, start to turn slowly, on themselves then spread the arms, the right hand turned towards the sky to reap the grace of God and the left hand turned towards the sky. soil to dispense it towards men.

-During the sessions of Samâ, the poems of Divân and those of the Mathnavi were constantly celebrated and sung.
-This dance, which symbolizes the swirling of atoms around their center, that is, planets around the sun, does not only have a cosmic meaning.
-Beyond the limits of time and space, it symbolizes Man’s search for his true "I”, the Divine Sun.
+During the sessions of Samâ, the poems of Divân and those of Mathnavi were endlessly celebrated and sung.
+This dance which symbolizes the spinning of the atoms around their center, that is to say of the planets around the sun, does not only have a cosmic significance.
+Beyond the limits of time and space, it symbolizes the search by Man for his true "I", Divine Sun.